• 1、What does copyright protect?

 When a composer becomes a member of MACA, the composer’s performing rights in all existing and future works are assigned to it .
 This is the right to perform the work in public and the right to communicate the work in public.
 MACA then administer these rights on the composer’s behalf .
 This means that MACA will enter into licence agreements for the performance and communication of music and lyrics , monitor the use of music under these agreements and distribute the royalties collected to the copyright owners whose material is identified as having been used.

-3、What about copyright protection in other countries?
+3、What about copyright protection in other territories?

 answer: